transcriptionpro/wuc-new/_posts/2017-05-21-uasf-guide.md

   conclusion: "Conclusion"
 ---

-<p>In a few months, there may be some turbulence ahead for the Bitcoin network.
+<p>In a few months, <b>beginning August 1, 2017</b>, there <i>may</i> be some turbulence ahead for the Bitcoin network.
 This guide will be frequently updated with the latest developments.

+{% include page-toc.html %}

 <h2 id="what">What is BIP 148?</h2>
 <p>Bitcoin Improvement Proposal (BIP) 148 is a User Activated Soft Fork (UASF) that requires that miners signal for Segregated Witness (SegWit).
 SegWit readiness is signalled by miners by setting the version number of blocks mined.